LLNL/llnl.github.io/graphql-github-vis/README.txt

 ./scripts
 	Scripts for data fetching and manipulation.
 Data is written to ./github-data in appropriate json formats.

-	New files are created for each day that the scripts are run.
+	New files are created for each type of data structure.
+A new entry is added to the file for each day that the scripts are run.
 If a script is run multiple times in a single day, the data for that day will be overwritten.

 	Running MASTER.sh will run all of the necessary scripts in the appropriate order to fetch updated data and perform any additional manipulation.
+It will also update LAST_MASTER_UPDATE.txt to record when the MASTER script was last run.